Published on August 5th, 2020 and Updated on April 8th, 2021

 The average between the two parents would mean that the child would have dirty blonde or light brown hair.
 But this isn’t always the case.

-The theory of dominant and recessive traits uses a technique called Punnett Squares to determine the outcome of the offspring.
+The theory of dominant and recessive traits uses a Punnett Square technique to determine the outcome of the offspring.
 Dark hair is considered the dominant trait, blonde hair the recessive gene.
 If mom has a recessive blonde hair trait, then the child could have a 50% chance of turning out blonde like dad and 50% chance of turning out brunette like mom.
 If mom doesn’t have a recessive blonde trait, then the child would have a 100% chance of turning out brunette.
 Yet, if you know any blonde and dark hair couples with children, you know that this also isn’t the whole story.

 So, what’s going on in this common example?
 Where’s the missing link?